 A high receivables turnover ratio can indicate one or more of the following facts regarding a business –

-While conservative credit policy can help limit risk for a business, it can also force clients to seek the products or services from competitors who are ready to extend credit.
+While a conservative credit policy can help limit risk for a business, it can also force clients to seek the products or services from competitors who are ready to extend credit.

-Low receivables turnover ratio indicates that the company in question is inefficient at collecting debt from customers.
+The low receivables turnover ratio indicates that the company in question is inefficient at collecting debt from customers.
 It can also mean that the business’s credit policies are improper.
 Alternatively, such a metric can also posit that a company’s customers are not creditworthy.